statox/colorscheme-changer.vim/README.md

 ## Customize colorschemes

-`g:colorschemeDay` and `g:colorschemeNight` define the colorschemes to use by day and night
+`g:dayColorscheme` and `g:nightColorscheme` define the colorschemes to use by day and night

-    let g:colorschemeDay    = 'desert'  " Default blue
+    let g:dayColorscheme    = 'desert'  " Default blue
-    let g:colorschemeNight  = 'delek'   " Default darkblue
+    let g:nightColorscheme  = 'delek'   " Default darkblue

 # I found a bug!